AuDigitalHealth/ecl-examples/AMT/Readme.md

  - Administer
  - Transfer of information

-National eHealth specifications also support the use of the AMT to describe medicines in the following clinical documents2:
+National eHealth specifications also support the use of the AMT to describe medicines in the following clinical documents:
  - Prescription Record
  - Dispense Record
  - Shared Health Summary